tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 operation of ISOLDE.
 If this is your first time using it, it is highly recommended that you first work through the** :ref:`isolde_cryo_intro_tutorial` **tutorial before attempting this one.**

+**NOTE: This tutorial was originally written before the advent of AlphaFold2 and the era of high-quality predicted structures, and is largely superseded by the `alphafold_top_down_tutorial`_ tutorial based on the same map.
+It is included here primarily for historical purposes, and for those occasions where a high-quality predicted model is not possible.**

 The *E. coli* LptB2FGC complex is responsible for extracting lipopolysaccharide (LPS) out of the inner membrane, as part of the transport chain bringing it to